williaz/TechRefresher/AWS.md

   - Software VPN: an EC2 ruing VPN app
 - The best way to implement a Bastion host is to create a small EC2 instance(as jump server, no need much compute) which should only have a security group from a particular IP address for maximum security.
 #### Flow logs
-- IP traffice in and out from NI in VPC
+- IP traffic in and out from NI in VPC
 #### Default VPC
 - a VPC created in each region by default